 In addition to these free features, users can add additional tools, cloud hosting integrations, and training through paid deployment subscriptions.

 From the Kibana left navigation side panel, the Visualize, Canvas, and Maps apps will all allow users to visualize data from Elasticsearch.
 The Visualize app provides access to standard charts and graphs, as well as Kibana Lens.
 Canvas allows users to create infographic-style reports and presentations backed with live data and includes the ability to use more fine-grained formatting options like custom CSS elements.
 Elastic Maps lets users plot their geospatial data using Elasticsearch indices as unique layers in a single view.

 Yes, install Kibana on Windows using the

 .zip package.
 This Kibana Windows download package is available under the Elastic license.
-It contains both the open source and commercial features and access to paid commercial features.
+It contains both the free and open features and those included in the free Basic tier, as well as access to paid commercial features.